-Each State Party must implement the ATT in a consistent, objective and non-discriminatory manner, bearing in mind the principles referred to in the treaty (Article 5(1)).
+Each State Party must implement the ATT in a consistent, objective and non-discriminatory manner, bearing in mind the Principles referred to in the treaty (Article 5(1)), such as the Principle of respecting and ensuring respect for international humanitarian law and human rights.

-Each State Party must establish and maintain a national control system to implement the treaty, including by taking measures to regulate the export, import, transit, transshipment of, and brokering activities related to, conventional arms, and to regulate the exports of related ammunition and parts and components (Articles 5(2), 8, 9 and 10).
+Each State Party must take measures necessary to implement the Treaty and establish and maintain an effective and transparent national control system (Article 5(2) and 5(5)).
+This includes measures to regulate the import (Article 8), transit, trans-shipment of (Article 9), and brokering activities related to (Article 10) conventional arms, and to regulate the export of conventional arms, related ammunition and parts and components (Article 5(5)).